turtle0x1/HowToLXD/key_terms.md

 ## LXD Key Terms
 Like all software `LXC` & `LXD` has evolved over time, its important to understand whats happened!
-## LXC
+## LXC - C Program
-Originally there was `LXC` wirtten in `C`.
-The original LXC is the application responsible for running your containers & virtual machines at a "low level".
+Originally there was `LXC` program / application wirtten in `C`.

+The original `LXC` is the application is responsible for running containers & virtual machines at a "low level".

 The application `LXC` itself is rarely directly interacted with these days, some operating systems like `Debian` have been slow to package `LXD` and so